HankElmhurst/2605_DS5111_materials/labs/LAB06b_cleanup_lab.md

 #### 11. Run Linting and Testing Quality Gates in Parallel Workflows

-* **Intuition:** In production software lifecycles, engineer compute hours are expensive.
+* **Rationale:** In production software lifecycles, engineer compute hours are expensive.
 Forcing a developer to wait for a 10-minute integration test suite to run before finding out they missed a trailing whitespace lint error slows down velocity.
 Linting checking and unit execution models are decoupled jobs that should execute in parallel.
 * **How to Fix:**
 * Deconstruct your singular GitHub Actions job sequence into distinct, isolated named jobs inside your YAML layout: `lint` and `test`.
 * Ensure they do not have a sequential `needs:` lock on each other if they do not share operational artifacts, allowing the runner instances to spin up concurrently.